 Home Study Update/Addendum/Program Transfer Conversion: With visit: $900.
 Without visit: $200-400.
 DHS requires home study to be current within the year at time of committee.

 Expedite Fees: Home Study: $300.
 Update: $200.
 Post Adoption: $100.
 Additional Document: $6 per document

 Adoptive Parent Referral Education: $600

-Total Cost: The approximate cost to adopt from the United States program is $8,500.
-Cost does not include airfare, lodging and other fees associated with travel.
+Total Cost: The approximate cost to adopt from the United States Oregon program is $8,500.
+Cost does not include as needed or travel expenses.